Kovan double murders

-The Kovan double murders was a double murder case that occurred on 10 July 2013 at 14J Hillside Drive, Singapore.
-The murders were committed in the home of one of the victims, 67-year-old Tan Boon Sin.
-The other is his 42-year-old son, Tan Chee Heong, whose body was dragged for 1 km, under a car driven by the killer before being dislodged outside Kovan MRT station.
-Iskandar bin Rahmat, a senior staff sergeant policeman, was arrested and tried for the murders, and was condemned to hang.
-Following the dismissal of all his appeals, Iskandar was hanged on 5 February 2025.
+On 10 July 2013, 67-year-old Tan Boon Sin and his 42-year-old son Tan Chee Heong were murdered in their home along Hillside Drive in Kovan, Singapore.
+Chee Heong's body was then dragged over 1 km, under a car driven by the killer, before being dislodged outside Kovan MRT station.
+Iskandar bin Rahmat, a senior staff sergeant policeman, was arrested and tried for the murders, and sentenced to death.
+Following the dismissal of all his appeals, he was hanged on 5 February 2025.

 Murders

 Incident at Kovan MRT Station

 On the afternoon of 10 July 2013, commuters at Kovan MRT station witnessed a silver Toyota Camry driving past, with the body of a man being dragged face-down under the car itself, with his belt stuck to the underside of the car and a trail of blood following it.
 Seeing this, about 15 to 20 cars honked at it to stop but to no avail.
 It was only when the car drove past the MRT station then the body was completely dislodged outside the station.
 Police were contacted and the body was later found to have head injuries and neck injuries.
 There were also a total of 20 stab wounds found on the body, 17 of them were mainly at the head, neck and chest.